-Moving Your Pet to Germany
+Moving to Germany with Pets

 German authorities also request that dogs have full vaccinations prior to entry, including Distemper, Parainfluenza, Bordetella, and others.